-With some of the best cuisine in Phoenix on offer, you can enjoy a meal in the main dining room or privately rented rooms while taking in the beautiful views before exploring this historic destination and its grounds for yourself.
+With some of the best cuisine in Phoenix on offer, you can enjoy a meal in the main dining room or privately rented rooms while enjoying the beautiful views before exploring this historic destination and its grounds.

 Wrigley Mansion is at 2501 East Telawa Trail, Phoenix, 85016.

 20- Soak Up The Sights On Roosevelt Row

 Roosevelt Row is an arts district known nationwide for its vibrant collection of street art and independent studios and galleries.

 The neighbourhood also has a wide range of street performers and live musicians on any given night.